LukasFehring/HARRIS-Hybrid_rAnking_and_RegRessIon_foreSts/README.md

 to activate the environment and run the code (see step 4).

 ### 3. Workspace Configuration
 Your cwd should be set to `./survival_tests` for execution.
-For execution you need to include the folder `./survival_tests` to your lookup path e.g, with
+For execution you need to append the folder `./survival_tests` to your lookup path e.g, with
 ```
 export PYTHONPATH="$PYTHONPATH:path/to/cwd"
 ```